mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 - Only repositories, issues, merge requests, .md, .txt files, and wikis are indexed.
 - Banning users is not supported as a permission rule.
 As a workaround, administrators can remove users from groups instead.
 - Restricting group access by IP address is not supported.
 We recommend that administrators create a private group to manage access.
+- Due to stability concerns identified during Microsoft internal testing, support for the Planner role has been conservatively deprecated.
+Access is now restricted to Reporter roles and above.
+Users may encounter issues when assigning team members the Planner role.
+To mitigate potential problems, please assign Reporter roles or higher.
+We will closely monitor this feature and may revisit Planner role support in the future.

 ## Prerequisites